 Comprehensive Evaluation Report:

 Parents /Guardians will be provided with a comprehensive written evaluation.
-This report provides information regarding your child's functioning across the aforementioned areas of functioning and provides recommendations, as needed.
+This report provides information regarding your child's functioning across the aforementioned areas and provides recommendations, as needed.
+It is, essentially, your child's brain on paper.
 Recommendations focus on strengthening and supporting any areas of vulnerability and on utilizing your child's unique profile of strengths and needs to improve his/her functioning in and outside of school.
 Dr. McGuire remains available should additional referrals and consultation be needed.

 Parents /Guardians may prefer to share these brief written documents with ancillary members of a child's team (e.g., tutors, teachers).